 With so many islands to explore and a liberal sprinkling of state-of-the-art marinas and ideal anchorage spots, the Bahamas offer enticing private yacht charter holidays.
 Most yacht or bareboat charters in the Bahamas begin in the Abacos, one of the world’s most renowned sailboat charter areas, and from here you can hop from island to island, exploring breathtaking locations and incredible beaches.
 You can also tailor the yacht to your specific desires, so if, for example, you want to spend plenty of time relaxing onboard, you can choose a vessel with large deck spaces.

-There are a significant number of companies offering yacht charters in the Bahamas, from sailing yachts to motorboats to catamarans.
+There are a significant number of companies offering yacht rental in the Bahamas, from sailing charters to motorboats to catamarans.
 The most reliable and efficient way of booking a yacht charter is through a reputable yacht charter company, which is certain to provide guarantees around insurance and safety that will allow you to enjoy your yachting adventure with peace of mind.
 We’ve dug deep and come up with three of the best websites for booking a Bahamas yacht charter.

-Bareboat charters are a hugely popular choice for yacht charters in the Bahamas, and out of the 89 boats that Sailo offer in the beautiful Caribbean islands, 47 are of this type.
+Bareboat rentals are a hugely popular choice for yacht charters in the Bahamas, and out of the 89 boats that Sailo offer in the beautiful Caribbean islands, 47 are of this type.
 An international boat rental and yacht charter company, Sailo invite boat owners and renters to seek out the ideal yacht for their budget, tastes and needs.
 Visitors can hand-pick from thousands of uncrewed and crewed yachts by selecting their preferred date, location, price and yacht size, as well a perusing user reviews.
 They can also specify the exact route they wish to travel and then search accordingly.
-If you’re looking for a catamaran, then Sailo also offer a total of 43 boats of this type.
+If you’re looking for catamaran charters, then Sailo also offer a total of 43 boats of this type.